UoMResearchIT/r-tidyverse-intro/_episodes/06-model-fitting.md

 This episode has barely scratched the surface of model fitting in R.  Fortunately most of the more complex models we can fit in R have a similar interface to `lm()`, so the process of fitting and checking is similar.

+The book [R for Data Science](https://r4ds.had.co.nz/), which this section is based on, is a very useful resource, and is freely available.
+The content is regularly updated to reflect current good practice.

 [Quick R](https://www.statmethods.net/) provides a good overview of various [standard statistical models](https://www.statmethods.net/stats/index.html) and [more advanced statistical models](https://www.statmethods.net/advstats/index.html).

 If you wish to fit Bayesian models in R, [RStan](http://mc-stan.org/users/interfaces/rstan) provides an interface to the [Stan](http://mc-stan.org) programming language.
 The [rstanarm](https://cran.r-project.org/web/packages/rstanarm/index.html) package provides an `lm()` like interface to many common statistical models implemented in Stan, letting you fit a Bayesian model without having to code it from scratch.